balena-os/balena-engine/DEVELOPMENT.md

 ### Random tips

-* As I write this (balenaEngine 20.10.18), we support only cgroups v1.
 * This is something we need to look deeper, but I have seen some errors in automated tests when using very recent kernel versions.
 This happens because of changes in some kernel interface.
 AFAIR, this was fixed upstream, but yet